 Guide rails and surfaces can both be used to control the rotation (Twist) of the profile along the path.

-When sweeping a guide rail, imaging lines being drawn between your path and your guide rail.
+When sweeping a guide rail, imagine lines being drawn between your path and your guide rail.
 As these imaginary lines rotate around the path, the profile will rotate with them.